Kartik-Katkar/DSA/README.md

 # DSA

-This Repo contains the questions solved
+This Repository contains the questions solved